-The keys risks to water utilities are:
+The keys risks to water utilities to their delivery of quality secure water and waste water services are:

 - 1. Insufficient funds for Councils and communities to resource the infrastructure required for quality secure water and sewer services; - 2.
 Poor data on secure yield modelling that did not deliver the right advice to manage the last drought not yet resolved; - 3.
 Fragmented, poorly coordinated and non-strategic responses by State agencies and poor collaboration with Local Government during and between droughts; - 4.
 Lack of registered training organisations in NSW to deliver units of competency to grow capacity of Council staff in providing quality secure water and waste-water services; and - 5.
 Poor processes driven by DPE and now Water Infrastructure NSW leading to blown out timeframes and impacts on Council funding that can go on for years enabled by a funding framework linked to varying interpretations of various Acts, regulations and guidelines with little or no right of appeal.
 Ultimately, this impacts on service delivery to communities and drought response.